 Plaintiff appealed the case to the Eleventh Circuit, whose omnibus 39-page opinion has a host of good take-aways for trademark practitioners.

-15 for a claim to be amended and, unless there is some clear prejudice, an amendment allowed by the district court judge on the eve of trial will likely be upheld
+First, the Court reiterated that there is no formal requirement to file a motion under Rule 15 for a claim to be amended and, unless there is some clear prejudice, an amendment allowed by the district court judge on the eve of trial will likely be upheld on appeal.
+In this case, that meant that defendant’s cancellation claim, formally amended ten days before trial, was allowed.

-Takeaway: A clear articulation of prejudice at the district court level combined with a request to reopen discovery and/or delay trial, better preserves the issue of late amendment of claims for appeal.
+Takeaway: A clear articulation of prejudice at the district court level combined with a request to reopen discovery and/or delay trial better preserves the issue of late amendment of claims for appeal.

-The Eleventh Circuit, however, agreed with plaintiff that the district court erred in invalidating the PINNACLE registration.
+The Eleventh Circuit agreed with plaintiff that the district court erred in invalidating the PINNACLE registration.
 As a registered mark, PINNACLE was entitled to a presumption of distinctiveness which was further buttressed by a jury verdict confirming said distinctiveness.
 While the district court determined that it was inconclusive whether the jury verdict found PINNACLE to be distinctive, the Eleventh Circuit disagreed.
-Implicit in the jury verdict was a determination as the the validity of the mark.
-Indeed, the jury instructions and special verdict form specifically asked:

 Takeaway: Statements made in pre-trial conferences commonly are thrown around on appeal as evidence of waiver or acquiescence.
 Being as precise and narrow as possible in statements made to the court during oral hearings is essential.